 Many also predicted more extreme immediate ramifications following the UK’s decision to leave the European Union which also delayed the rate hike.
 Many economists predicted that the UK would be thrown into recession and the GBP would have been devalued at much greater levels than actually happened.
-Although currently Article 50 hasn’t been triggered and the UK’s departure process hasn’t begun to unravel one would predict that if the European Union decide that the process should become a challenge for the UK, the UK’s economy could suffer.
+Although currently Article 50 hasn’t been triggered and the UK’s departure process hasn’t begun to unravel one would predict that if the European Union decided that the process should become a challenge for the UK, the UK’s economy could suffer.

 Are the FED likely to raise rates again?

 In a word yes.
 Markets had been anticipating the 0.25pc interest rate rise in December.
 However, during her rate rise announcement Yellen also cited three further rate hikes in 2017.
-The future rises are predicted to take place in September and will take into account the previously mentioned infrastructure spending planned by Trump. in short it would appear very like that the increase interest rates to 0.5 pc wont be the last.
+The future rises are predicted to take place in September and will take into account the previously mentioned infrastructure spending planned by Trump. in short it would appear very like that the increasing interest rates to 0.5 pc won’t be the last.

 How did the rate rise effect financial markets?

-As a key indicator of an economy’s health even the anticipated interest rate boded well for the US economy and markets rallied following the announcement.
+As a key indicator of an economy’s health, even the anticipated interest rate boded well for the US economy and markets rallied following the announcement.
 Brent crude traded just short of the $54-dollar mark.

 The US dollar gained ground against many of the majors.
 With the GBP/USD weakening from the day’s opening of 1.2550 to 1.2382 following Yellen’s prediction of 3 further rate hikes in 2017.

 The news also saw EUR/USD slump to its lowest rate in 14 years touching 1.0377 from an opening rate of 1.0481.
-No doubt this trading pair will also come under further pressure as the EU negotiates the potential loss of one of its largest contributors and also contends with near term elections.
+No doubt this trading pair will also come under further pressure as the EU negotiates the potential loss of one of its largest contributors and also contends with near-term elections.